 Please note that entry of foreign nationals into Japan is subject to the latest border measures.
 From Oct 11, Japan will allow visa-free entry for travellers from 68-countries.
 You are required to read and follow the official information about entry into Japan on the website of Ministry of Foreign carefully and strictly.

 The conference will begin at 7:00pm on the evening of Tuesday February 28, and will conclude after lunch on Friday March 3, 2023.
 The conference will include six oral sessions and one poster session covering the latest findings across many topics in cilia and centrosomes.
-Many talks will be selected from the openly submitted abstracts on the basis of scientific merit and relevance.
+Short talks will be selected from the openly submitted abstracts on the basis of scientific merit and relevance.
 Social events throughout the conference provide ample opportunity for informal interactions.

 Conference Venue & Accommodation

 Cold Spring Harbor Asia conferences in JAPAN are arranged in Awaji Yumebutai International Conference Center (https://www.yumebutai.co.jp/lang/en.html), which is part of a one-of-a-kind “environment creation” project equipped with professional conference facilities and blended into the magnificent landscape, designed by the famous architect Tadao Ando.
 Meeting participants are strongly recommended to stay at the conference hotel, Grand Nikko Awaji (https://www.okura-nikko.com/japan/awaji/grand-nikko-awaji/) during the meeting with the rest of the participants if possible.
 The accommondation booking URL will be sent to you after completion of meeting registration.